A New Data Integration Framework for Covid-19 Social Media Information: Introduction

-However, some authors in the literature criticize approaches which are exclusively based on official quantitative information. \cite{wynants2020prediction} and \cite{jewell2020predictive} noted that existing Covid-19 studies based on historical data and prediction models for the pandemic are ``poorly reported, at high risk of bias and underperforming''.
+However, some authors in the literature criticize approaches which are exclusively based on official quantitative information.
+Existing Covid-19 studies based on historical data and prediction models for the pandemic are ``poorly reported, at high risk of bias and underperforming'' \cite{wynants2020prediction, jewell2020predictive}.

-Another strand of research focuses on different types of data, analysing textual information with Natural Language Processing (NLP) methods.
-For example, \cite{liu2021tracing} adopted the Latent Dirichlet Allocation (LDA) model, to allocate research articles into different research topics pertinent to Covid-19 according to their abstracts.
-A LDA model was also employed by \cite{wang2021information}, who applied it to the question and answer data about Covid-19 in Chinese online health communities.
-Text data in the form of social media insights are also used by other contributors in the literature to evaluate and predict the progression of the Covid-19 pandemic.
-For example, \cite{li2020retrospective} employed a lag correlation analysis with data collected from Google Trends, Baidu Search Index and Sina Weibo Index.
-Sina Weibo messages were also analysed by \cite{liu2020characteristics}, \cite{peng2020exploring} and \cite{zhu2020limited}.
-The former authors carried out a statistical analysis based on the Fisher exact test, calculated the rates of death with the Kaplan-Meier method and established risk factors for mortality using the multivariate Cox regression. \cite{peng2020exploring} implemented a kernel density analysis and an ordinary least square regression to identify the spatiotemporal distribution of Covid-19 cases in the main urban area of Wuhan, China. \cite{zhu2020limited} calculated descriptive statistics and applied a time series analysis to the data.
-Baidu Search Index information was analysed by \cite{qin2020prediction} using different statistical methods, including the subset selection, forward selection, lasso regression, ridge regression and elastic net.
-Google trends searches, Wikipedia page views and Twitter messages were gathered by \cite{o2020google}, who implemented a regression analysis to show that online-retrieved information provided a leading indication of the number of people in the USA who became infected and die from the coronavirus.
+Text data in the form of social media insights are used in the literature to evaluate and predict the progression of the Covid-19 pandemic.
+For example, a lag correlation analysis was employed with data collected from Google Trends, Baidu Search Index and Sina Weibo Index \cite{li2020retrospective}.
+Sina Weibo messages were also analysed in other studies \cite{liu2020characteristics, peng2020exploring, zhu2020limited}.
+A statistical analysis based on the Fisher exact test was carried out, the rates of death were calculated with the Kaplan-Meier method and risk factors for mortality were established using the multivariate Cox regression \cite{liu2020characteristics}.
+A kernel density analysis and an ordinary least square regression were implemented to identify the spatiotemporal distribution of Covid-19 cases in the main urban area of Wuhan, China \cite{peng2020exploring}.
+Descriptive statistics were calculated and a time series analysis was applied to the data \cite{zhu2020limited}.
+Baidu Search Index information was analysed using different statistical methods, including the subset selection, forward selection, lasso regression, ridge regression and elastic net \cite{qin2020prediction}.
+Google trends searches, Wikipedia page views and Twitter messages were gathered implementing a regression analysis to show that online-retrieved information provided a leading indication of the number of people in the USA who became infected and die from the coronavirus \cite{o2020google}.

 However, contributions in the literature which are exclusively based on either official or online information as stand-alone sources are not taking into account the drawbacks affecting the data and the potential synergies between different data sources.
 On the one hand, due to limited capacity of testing, official data on confirmed cases are unlikely to reflect the true Covid-19 numbers.
 On the other hand, social media data are generated by users on a voluntary basis and may not capture information about the entire population.
 Therefore, predictive models built on a single source of information might generate biased results.